nviennot/turbo-resin/README.md

 ## License

-Turbo Resin is licensed under the GPLv3
+Turbo Resin is licensed under the GPLv3, except for the USB Host stack, which is license under Apache 2.0 or MIT at your choice.